dimanu-py/python-code-katas/gilded_rose/README.md

 [![Web](https://img.shields.io/badge/GitHub-emilybache-14a1f0?style=for-the-badge&logo=github&logoColor=white&labelColor=101010)](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/main?tab=MIT-1-ov-file)

+## Approval tests

+This testing strategy is ideal to test legacy code.
+With this library we can select a bunch of values we want to test our function and compare the output with the expected value.
+If the output is different from the expected value, the test fails.

+As I use PyCharm as my main IDE, I have a custom reporter that uses IDE's diff tool to show me the output file.
+You can use it by changing the path inside [conftest.py](tests/conftest.py) file.

 ## Description

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a